Kaspar-Metsa/Algorithms-Data-Structures/README.md

+# TODO

+- How to reverse iterative preorder and inorder
+- Understand why easy postorder is bad(reversed reverse-preorder)
+- What is the downside of postorder iterative traversal with 2 stacks
+- What is the upside of postorder iterative traversal with 1 stack
+- Morris traversal for pre/in/post

 # Leetcode patterns using TDD

 ## Two pointer technique

 ### 1. Same Direction

 ### 2. Opposite Direction

 ### 3. Sliding Window

 - https://leetcode.com/problems/longest-substring-without-repeating-characters/
   - [Optimal](src/main/java/arraysStrings/slidingWindow/Q3_longestSubstringWithoutRepeatingCharacters/Solution.java)
     - Time O(n) Space O(n)